schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Cyclone

-A title abstractor occurs at a assigned entrance.
+A title abstractor occurs at an assigned entrance.

 ## Saturday